mirabeau-nl/frontend-boilerplate/readme.md

 implementation: Implementation instructions
 ```
 Note that `demo` should at least contain `{}` as this gets replaced with the component's HTML.
+The component is rendered for each `{}` you provide within the demo parameter.

 Components can be nested either with or without a sub-folder.
 Currently folders can only be nested one level deep.
 ```